tdoda/lake-kivu-ctd-database/README.md

 ## Project Information

-The data is collected within the Lake kivu monitoring program.
+The data is collected within the Lake Kivu Monitoring Program.

 ## Sensors